-- 166. Recent housing developments in Bungay have provided insufficient or inappropriate off-street parking for the number of cars owned by those occupying the dwellings.
-As a result, there are high levels of unplanned on-street parking.
-This leads to traffic issues such as congestion, an increase in road danger, including for pedestrians crossing between parked vehicles, and problems with access for larger vehicles such as waste collection vehicles or emergency vehicles. - 167.
-Planning Policy TM1 uses minimum parking standards, rather than maximum.
+- 172. Recent housing developments in Bungay have provided insufficient or inappropriate off-street parking for the number of cars owned by those occupying the dwellings.
+As a result, there are high levels of unplanned onstreet parking.
+This leads to traffic issues such as congestion, an increase in road danger, including for pedestrians crossing between parked vehicles, and problems with access for larger vehicles such as waste collection vehicles or emergency vehicles. - 173.
+Planning Policy TM1 uses minimum parking standards rather than maximum standards.
+These are the same as those set out in the adopted Suffolk Guidance for Parking Technical Guidance.
+Third Edition, May 2019.
+(Suffolk County Council).
+The justification for the standards is explained in that document.
 The policy recognises that community parking areas such as parking courts may sometimes be the best solution to avoid a street-scene dominated by parked vehicles.
-However, it is imperitive that such provision does not result in the existing issue of indiscriminate on-street parking, and so will only be acceptable where this will not happen, such as where there are on-street parking restrictions. - 168.
+However, it is imperative that such provision does not result in the existing issue of indiscriminate on-street parking, and so will only be acceptable where this will not happen, such as where there are onstreet parking restrictions. - 174.
 The policy also recognises that some on-street parking is inevitable, such as to accommodate visitors, but that this needs to be an integral part of the road's design to avoid indiscriminate on-street parking.
-On-street car parking can often act as an informal traffic calming measure, such as by acting as a pinch-point, and so where on-street parking is built into street designs, the opportunity can be taken to promote road safety by reducing traffic speeds. - 169.
+On-street car parking can often act as an informal traffic calming measure, such as by acting as a pinch-point, and so where on-street parking is built into street designs, the opportunity can be taken to promote road safety by reducing traffic speeds. - 175.
 The use of open parking or car ports is encouraged as opposed to garages.
 Commonly garages are not used for parking and instead are used for storage, thereby failing to address the parking issue.
-Carports provide an easily accessible off-road parking space whilst still providing the opportunity for storage space to be provided in the roof space. - 170.
+Carports provide an easily accessible off-road parking space whilst still providing the opportunity for storage space to be provided in the roof space. - 176.
 In the neighbourhood plan consultation, electric vehicle charging points were considered as important for new homes to facilitate the transition to electric vehicles.
 This was also recommended in the Design Guidelines.
 From 2022, this requirement has become part of the national building regulations.